red-dev-inc/subnet-evm/README.md

 }
 ```

+(Please note that we are still working to repair one final defect in this example contract.
+After computing the correct X-Chain address of the signer, it does not yet return this value to the calling dApp due to an issue concerning data types.
+We expect to have this resolved soon.)

 ### Modify the [params/config.go](./params/config.go) file

 As we mentioned earlier, the [params/config.go](./params/config.go) is used to add the chain configuration and managed the subnet-evm via the genesis.json file.

-We have modified the below changes in the [params.go](./precompile/params.go) file

-at about [line 122](./params/config.go#L122) we have added the new custom contract `ContractXChainECRecoverConfig` in the ChainConfig struct with this we add or remove the precompiles through genesis.json file
+We have implemented the changes below in the [params.go](./precompile/params.go) file.
+At about [line 122](./params/config.go#L122) we have added the new custom contract `ContractXChainECRecoverConfig` in the ChainConfig struct with this we add or remove the precompiles through genesis.json file:

 ```diff
 type ChainConfig struct {